FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 - Add Input – Video
 - Select the video file you created
 - Close PowerPoint
+- Turn on loop for the newly created input

 ### 5. Verify Stream
 - Load in your stream keys with FIMAV Assistant.
 Open FIMAV Assistant, and in the vMix menu click on "Set Stream Keys".